youneedgreg/chati/README.md

 Shamiri Research Integration – A way for Shamiri to track students' mental wellness over time through anonymous data collection (with consent).

 Would you like a slide deck or a one-page pitch document to help present your idea? 🚀

+roadmap easy,actually
+dsa and  Cloud Computing and DevOps